johnwilson/bytengine_docs/docs/cmdfsadv.rst

 database.select
 ---------------

-**database.select** retrieves fields from files in a directory based on field values or file metadata values specified in the **Where statement**.
+**database.select** retrieves fields from files in directories based on field values or file metadata values specified in the **Where statement**.
 Additional statements such as **Limit, Sort, Count or Distinct** can be used to further filter the query result.
 Multiple field comparison can be seperated by **Or** (**And** is implied).